 Central power: Elon Musk

-Empires are fractal.
-There will be sub-empires within any given empire.
-In the Catholic church, for example, we could consider the coordinated actors to be the global Catholic clergy plus lay people and the central power to be the leaders at the Vatican.
+Fractality here is a key analytical lens.
+In the Catholic Church, for example, we could consider the coordinated actors to be the global Catholic clergy plus lay people, and the central power to be the leaders at the Vatican.
 However, it also makes sense to consider a single parish as an empire where the coordinated actors are the members of the parish and the central power is the priest.
 Likewise, a social movement like Effective Altruism could be considered an empire where the coordinated actors are the members of the movement and the central power is the cluster of people and organizations guiding the ideology and strategies of the rest.
 That said, an individual organization within the movement could also be considered an empire.

 The fractal nature of empires follows from the fractal nature of coordination mechanisms.
 An empire can be identified either by noticing a group coordinating, or by identifying a coordination mechanism and then identifying the actors coordinated by that mechanism.
-As there will be different coordination mechanisms present at various places within an empire, and thus sub-clusters of tighter coordination, empires will be fractal.
+As there will be different coordination mechanisms present in various parts of an empire, and thus sub-clusters of tighter coordination, empires will be fractal.

 The Problem of Local Focus